 Don’t Worry About How Messy Your Home Is

 We couldn’t care less about your housekeeping.
 (In fact, with a new baby in your life, a bit of disorder might show some good priorities!)
-All we need is access to a sink so we can wash our hands, and a place where you and your baby are comfortable ..
+All we need is access to a sink to wash our hands, and a place where you and your baby are comfortable.

 See you soon!